tkowalski9938/Pokemon-ML--logistic-regression--grass-type-/README.md

 # Pokemon ML Algorithm, Grass Type or Not
 This project implements a simple, one-layer neural network (logistic regression) on a dataset of 809 images of gen 1-7 Pokemon, learning if images of Pokemon are grass type or not (1 or 0, respectively).
-The neural network is completly vectorized.
+The neural network is completely vectorized.
 With the number of iterations of forward & backward propagation being 5,000 and a learning rate of 0.001, train and test accuracy is 96% and 88%, respectively.

 ## Implementation